weaveworks/weave-gitops-private/docs/adrs/0017-pipeline-pr-promotions-security.md

 and promotions from one environment to another.
 That API requires users to store Personal Access Tokens for the respective Git provider on their clusters (see [RFC 3 for details](../rfcs/0003-pipelines-promotion/execute-promotion.md#security)).

-Whereas it is a simple solution to implement and certainly has contributed to great product demos, compromised personal access tokens is a very present risk factor in attacks suffered by [git providers](https://astrix.security/3-oauth-attacks-in-6-months-the-new-generation-of-supply-chain-attacks/).
+Whereas it is a simple solution to implement and certainly has contributed on product demos, compromised personal access tokens is a very present risk factor in attacks suffered by [git providers](https://astrix.security/3-oauth-attacks-in-6-months-the-new-generation-of-supply-chain-attacks/).

 This ADR records the actions and direction set for pipelines to address this wider enterprise usage perspective.